eclipse-archived/golo-lang/benchmarks/README.md

 use language tricks that are known to improve performance.**

 We will gladly consider suggestions to improve the benchmark suite as long as fairness is the goal.

+We are well-aware that this set of micro-benchmarks is far from being perfect, and that no definitive conclusions may be drawn from it.
+In any case, we always focused on a specific point in Golo, then tried to replicate the same test in other languages.
+Sometimes the comparison is fair, sometimes not, but cross-language micro and macro benchmarking is *hard*.